Rabder/cse15l-lab-reports/index.md

      style="float: left; margin-right: 10px;" />

 Once the installation is over, you will be greeted with a page that looks similar to the following screenshot.
-Note that depending on your system settings, the background color/fonts may be vary
+Note that depending on your system settings, the background color/fonts may vary

 <img src="lab1_pic2.png"
      alt="Markdown Monster icon"